The recently refurbished Kalahari Anib Lodge is one of the larger lodges...

 Usual board basis: Half Board

-Food quality: When we were last there, the meals where delicious!
+Food quality: We didn’t get to sample the food on our last visit in May 2016, but on previous visits the meals where delicious!
 They served good sized portions, which were well presented and there was a nice variety of game meat and plenty of fresh vegetables.

 Kalahari Anib Lodge happily caters for vegetarians and with advance notice can accommodate various dietary requirements.
 With young children the lodge is flexible with meal times and will even make special meals - but parents must let the lodge know in advance.